 c.
-Any and all deviations from the guidance in this program development EC in the preparation or submission of the BY Budget and BY-1 Allocation Strategy, whether intentional or not, must be brought to the attention of the Chief, CECW-ID at the earliest possible date.
-All MSC Budget submissions are expected to be consistent with the guidance and the intent of the guidance provided herein.
+Any-and-all deviations from the guidance in this program development EC in the preparation or submission of the BY Budget and BY-1 Allocation Strategy, whether intentional or not, must be brought to the attention of the Chief, CECW-ID at the earliest possible date.
+All MSC Budget submissions will be consistent with the guidance and the intent of the guidance provided herein.